 Have you ever tried to tell your brain to stop thinking?
 It doesn’t work.
 I tried this unsuccessfully for, oh, a couple of months.
 Months!
 Then I switched to prayer.
 My mind still had a tendency to wander, especially if I prayed for someone with whom I share a long history.
 Before I realized it, I was taking a tangential trip down memory lane.

 Now I do a few short, simple meditation exercises.
 I think of the past with the wisdom of hindsight, I think of the day ahead and visualize all that I hope to accomplish, then I dream about the future.
 Finally, I end with a prayer for my family, friends and the dawning day.
 That’s it.
 It takes less than ten minutes.

 Creating a morning habit of quiet time, reflection, and intention will change the way your day unfolds.

 When I slept late and began each day feeling tired, stressed, and already behind, I would have told you I didn’t have room for morning quiet time.
 When would I squeeze it in?
 The great irony is that those ten minutes of preparation create exponentially more free time during the day.
 I can’t tell you how many times I’ve remembered a deadline, a missing item from my grocery list, a loved one’s birthday, etc. And by putting out those little fires early, I can prevent the major devastation of disorganization later on.

 Those precious ten minutes in the morning keep me feeling calm, peaceful, and grateful.
 Later in the day, I can be more generous, too, instead of feeling like I have to catch-up.
 Try creating a little space in your morning hustle.
 Take a little quiet time, and reclaim your day.

-Have you ever tried to quiet your mind?
+NOW YOU: Have you ever tried to quiet your mind?
 What helps you focus on reflection?